-Oregon 1st state to decriminalize possession of hard drugs
+Oregon 1st state to decriminalize possession of drugs

 Oregon is a pioneer in liberalizing drug laws.
 It was the first state, in 1973, to decriminalize marijuana possession.
 In 2014, Oregon voters passed a ballot measure legalizing recreational use of marijuana.
 But Sutton said there are no plans to pursue legalization and a regulated market of hard drugs in Oregon.

 Addiction recovery centers must be available by Oct.
 1. One center must be established within each existing coordinated care organization service area.
-Prozanski said that timeline might be hard to meet.

-After decriminalization of hard drugs, about 3,700 fewer Oregonians per year will be convicted of felony or misdemeanor possession of controlled substances, according to estimates by the Oregon Criminal Justice Commission.
+After decriminalization, about 3,700 fewer Oregonians per year will be convicted of felony or misdemeanor possession of controlled substances, according to estimates by the Oregon Criminal Justice Commission.
 The measure will also likely lead to significant reductions in racial and ethnic disparities in convictions and arrests, the state commission said.

+Drugs specified by the measure include LSD, cocaine, methamphetamine, heroin, methadone, oxycodone, and MDMA - commonly known as ecstasy.

 While this approach is new in the United States, several countries, including Portugal, the Netherlands and Switzerland, have already decriminalized possession of small amounts of hard drugs, according to the United Nations.